 A growing list of articles and books that discuss or illustrate Belgian immigration to North America and the Belgian American Experience.

 This bibliography is a work in progress.
-The PDF version includes an index and the table of contents for certain works.
+The PDF version includes an index.

 Belgian Immigration and Emigration